 - In a large bowl, combine the yogurt, sugar, and eggs, stirring until well blended.

-- Add the all-purpose flour, almond flour, baking powder, salt and extracts, mixing to just combine.
+- Add the all-purpose flour, almond flour, baking powder, salt and extracts.
+Stir to combine.

 - Add the oil and stir well.
 Don’t worry, at first it will seem to separate, but keep stirring till smooth.
 This might take 2-3 minutes.